captn3m0/sanskari-proxy/README.md

 Original idea on my [ideas repo](https://github.com/captn3m0/ideas#-sanskari-proxy).

-A proxy for security researchers outside India to access Indian government websites without resorting to shady VPNs.
+A proxy for researchers outside India to access Indian government websites without resorting to shady VPNs.

 ## Why?

 - Indian government websites are often geo-blocked to India.
-- Security researchers outside India have no way to access these.
+- Researchers outside India have no way to access these (other than shady VPNs)

 ## How?